heremaps/gluecodium/doc/franca.md

 **Note:** For Java, calling an interface implemented in Java from a thread created on C++ side is not supported, see
 [Android JNI Tips](https://developer.android.com/training/articles/perf-jni#faq_FindClass).
+**Note** It is safe to do comparison on the std::shared_ptr in C++ to check if it's the same Java/Swift object as passed before.

 FIDL: